Got questions? Start here

 What is the tax treatment for returns?

 Returns are in the form of dividends on the shares you hold.
 The current tax-free allowance on dividends is £2,000 per year.
-Therefore, if you have no other dividend income you can invest up to around £180,000 with us and your returns will be completely tax-free!
+Therefore, as long as you don't exceed this threshold, your returns will be completely tax-free!
 If you have other forms of dividend income you will have to pay the prevailing rate of tax on your total dividends.
 For more information visit gov.uk or speak to your accountant.

 What other perks are on offer?